 Taking clusters to a unified network of clusters where utilities collaborate and technologies compete in a healthy market seems the way to go.
 Traditionally, international standard bodies are used for that purpose.
 The lack of standards, which can help scale deployment of technology based solutions across utilities, is a big hurdle compared to the energy sector that is also heavily regulated but is seeing more standard activities to move to smart grid.

 What about smart water?
 Booky Oren has been involved in two cross-border projects.
 One is between the municipalities of Akron, Ohio in the US and Mei-Netanya in Israel.
 The city of Guelph, Onatrio in Canada is also collaborating with the city of Mey Na in Israel.
 Mr. Oren is not driven by charity.
 He is a business man.
-But at one point, in his journey, he looked at a way to good and do well at the same time.
+But at one point, in his journey, he looked at a way to do good and do well at the same time.

 "When you create partnerships, whether it is among people or across countries, the main challenge is to identify their respective interests".
 The other key to unlock a situation is build up leaders and create processes to execute towards a shared goal.
 Booky Oren has seen this again and again.
 His passion today is to identify these leaders and connect them across borders to create positive changes in the water sector around the world.
 And do well for himself and his company.